Comprehensive analysis of MBTI INFP personality: Characteristics and advantages of self-confidence (INFP-A) and turbulent (INFP-T)

-In the MBTI personality test provided by PsycTest, the Mediator (INFP) is described as a quiet, introverted, idealistic person who likes to promote harmony by understanding and caring for others.
-However, you may not know yet that the personality type of INFP is divided into two categories: self-confident INFP (INFP-A) and turbulent INFP (INFP-T).
+In the MBTI personality test provided by PsycTest Quiz, the Mediator (INFP) is described as a quiet, introverted, idealistic person who likes to promote harmony by understanding and caring for others.
+However, you may not know yet that the personality type of INFP is divided into two categories: self-confident INFP ( INFP-A ) and turbulent INFP ( INFP-T ).
 The two types differ significantly in self-cognition, emotional response, and processing of external feedback.
-If you are not sure about your MBTI type, you can take the free MBTI personality test provided by PsycTest to help you understand yourself better.
+If you are not sure about your MBTI type, you can take the free MBTI personality test provided by PsycTest Quiz now to help you understand yourself better.

 Confident INFP (INFP-A)

 Confident INFPs are those who are confident, optimistic and idealistic.
-They are usually confident in themselves and able to face challenges in life with a peaceful mind. **85% of confident INFPs say that they have strong confidence in themselves, and they can deal with difficulties more calmly, which also allows them to better achieve their personal ideals and goals.
+They are usually confident in themselves and able to face challenges in life with a peaceful mind.
+85% of confident INFPs say they have strong confidence in themselves and they can deal with difficulties more calmly.
+This confidence also allows them to better achieve their personal ideals and goals.

 For self-confident INFPs, they are more likely to feel confident and have less regrets about themselves.
-87% of confident INFPs say they are confident in dealing with various difficulties in daily life, and they tend to be more positive about challenges and think they can overcome everything.
+87% of confident INFPs say they are confident that they can deal with various difficulties in daily life , and they tend to be more positive in their attitude towards challenges, believing that they can overcome everything.

 Advantages of Confident INFP: